coopers98/recipe-search-3000/RECOMMENDATIONS.md

 # Recipe Search 3000 - Recommendations for Future Improvements

 There are potential improvements and enhancements that can be made to the Recipe Search 3000 application.
-This document outlines recommendations for both backend and frontend development, testing, DevOps, and documentation.

 ## Backend Improvements